Why Teach Swift?

 Apple has developed some awesome Swift teaching tools for both iPad and Mac.
 On iPad the Swift Playgrounds app has fun and challenging puzzles that engages students in learning Swift without being stressed by having to only having code presented to them and thus immediately having to learn syntax.
 Alternatively, students are engrossed in visual puzzles that draws them into learning Swift by actually touching and physically manipulating the code through the touch interface of iPad.
 This is not to say that the Swift Playgrounds app is simple or just a game.
 The Swift Playgrounds app for iPad scales up to introduce more complex topics such as loops, variables, parameters, and eventually even the dot.syntax and types.
 Most importantly, the Swift Playgrounds app empowers teachers to introduce Swift and computer science to students as young as late-elementary and middle school in more genuine coding experience that resemble what working developers do everyday.

-Swift Playgrounds on iPad screencast on Vimeo
+Swift Playgrounds on iPad screencast on YouTube

 App Development with Swift